afloesch/rfactor2-server-setup/README.md

 This guide compiles some basic AWS (Amazon Web Services) scripts put together to simplify the process of hosting a dedicated rFactor2 server, as well as covers every step on how to create, host, and manage your events in detail, and automates as much of this work as possible.
 You don't need to know anything about coding or AWS at all to complete this guide, or anything about setting up your home network or how to host a server.
 All you need to know is rFactor2 is awesome and would be way more awesome with your own multiplayer server.

 The current [rFactor2 server setup guide](https://docs.studio-397.com/users-guide/setting-up-a-dedicated-server) covers the setup process only broadly, and the actual implementation of the server itself is so poorly done and filled with pitfalls that it can be incredibly frustrating to setup.
 It certainly doesn't help at all with the basic problem of hosting.
 I put this together over an afternoon as I worked through the pain and bugs myself, and hopefully this makes someone else's life easier too.
-The idea is to make this as easy for possible everyone.

 The only thing you need to get started is: